 When born young animals are usually protected from infectious diseases by their mother’s milk but this only last a few weeks so they need to be introduced to a programme of vaccinations from an early age with annual shots to safeguard their health as this immunity declines.

 Here at The Veterinary Surgery when can talk you through your pet’s requirements from a young age.
 Puppies are vaccinated from eight weeks old with two vaccines four weeks apart and then every year thereafter.
-Kittens are vaccinated at eight weeks and 12 weeks of age then annually.
+Kittens are vaccinated at nine weeks and twelve weeks of age then annually.
 If you have a pet rabbit please check its vaccination requirements with us.

-Don’t forget kennel cough.
+Don’t forget kennel cough for dogs.
 Although not compulsory, it is important if your dog is staying in kennels that it is protected.
 Many boarding establishments won’t accept them without this nasal vaccine, which must be administered at least two weeks before their stay.

 As part of our discussions with you about vaccinations we will also advise on the importance of microchipping your pet and the need for both worming and flea treatment regimes.